 Waterfront – Deck 8

 These photos do not do the waterfront justice, AT ALL.
 The waterfront is an amazing section of the ship where you’ll find bars and restaurants which open out onto the promenade deck.
-In good weather this is a very popular place and you’ll always find people sat in the bars and restaurants.
+In good weather, this is a very popular place and you’ll always find people sitting in the bars and restaurants.
 It’s also a great place to come for a stroll along the promenade deck.

 There is plenty of seating and when I have an inside cabin I like to think of the waterfront as being my HUGE balcony.
 I’ll often be found here with a drink and a book.

 On deck 8 you’ll find Cellars, a wine bar with hundreds of wines to choose from.
 For a bottle of wine here you’re realistically looking at around $30-$100 per bottle.
 The bar is primarily about trying different wines so they do offer wine tasting experiences.

 The bar has a prime location right in the middle of the ship and can be busy in the evenings.

 Maltings Whiskey Bar – Deck 8